kit-kate15/CSARCH2-x86-to-C-interface-programming-project/README.md

 | 2<sup>24</sup>  |  0.044033 seconds | 0.024233 seconds |
 | 2<sup>29</sup>  | 41.963500 seconds | 35.400100 seconds|

+<p align="justify"> In debug mode, all x86-64 outputs are faster than their C counterparts.
+For the vector with a size of 2<sup>20</sup>, x86-64 is 34.56% faster than C. For the vector with the size of 2<sup>24</sup>, x86-64 is still faster by 44.97%.
+Finally, x86-64 is still faster than C by 15.64% for the vector size of 2<sup>29</sup>. </p>

 ### Release Mode (Average Time)
 | Vector Size     |         C         |     Assembly     |